 Gauge, in and of itself, is not a functional parameter, but it has a direct relationship with many important functional properties.
-As thickness increases, yield goes down and $/MSI goes up.
-Most other properties improve, like strength and WVTR.
+As thickness increases, yield goes down and $/MSI goes up, although most other properties improve, like strength and WVTR.
 The most notable exception is haze, which will tend to increase with increasing thickness.

 Film gauge is usually not a critical property, and most ExxonMobil products do not have specified tolerance limits for this property.
 Instead, yield is the related property that is measured, controlled, and guaranteed.
 It is not appropriate to calculate yield from a thickness measurement.
 Micrometers lack the necessary accuracy and precision, and they only measure thickness at a small point.
 A representative yield value must be measured over a large film area, as described in the test principles section of the discussion about yield.

-There are two circumstances when it is important to measure thickness in the laboratory.
+There are, however, two circumstances when it is important to measure thickness in the laboratory: